Members, please read the below before booking a tee time

 Guidelines to Playing Golf under COVID 19 Constraints.

-It is absolutely essential that if you either display any symptoms or If you have been asked to isolate by NHS Test and Trace because you are a contact of a known COVID-19 case, do not exercise outside your own home or garden and do not exercise with others; you can spread the virus to others even if you never get symptoms.
+It is absolutely essential that if you either display any symptoms or If you have been asked to isolate by NHS Test and Trace because you are a contact of a known COVID-19 case, you do not exercise outside your own home or garden and do not exercise with others; you can spread the virus to others even if you never get symptoms.

 Before the Round